The causal effects of modified treatment policies under network interference: Background

 \subsection{Continuous Exposures with Modified Treatment Policies}

-A \textbf{Modified Treatment Policy} (MTP) is a user-specified function $d(a, l; \delta)$ that maps the observed value $a$ of an exposure $A$ to a new value and may itself depend on the natural (or pre-intervention) value of the exposure~\citep{haneuseEstimationEffectInterventions2013}.
+A \textbf{Modified Treatment Policy} (MTP) is a user-specified function $d(a, l; \delta)$ that maps the observed value $a$ of an exposure $A$ to a new value and may itself depend on the natural (or pre-intervention) value of the exposure~\citep{haneuseEstimationEffectInterventions2013}. \begin{example}[Additive Shift] For a fixed $\delta$, an \textit{additive shift} MTP may be defined as